coveo/source.coveo.com/_posts/2016-07-20-feign-request-object.md

                          null);
 ```

-Not looking so good right?
-Using request object transform the method call into this :
+Not looking so good, right?
+Using a request object transforms the method call into this:

 ```java
 statsApi.getCombinedData(new GetCombinedDataRequest(from,